jantman/php-nagios-xml/README.md

 then outputs that array as XML.
 There is also a PHP module written in C to do the same task, and based on the same code.

+**Note** - While it seems that quite a few people are using this, XML really is an awful, 1990s technology.
+There are two nice, modern alternatives to the script here:
+* [Icinga](https://www.icinga.org/), a fork of Nagios, provides a modern REST API.
+* [Christian Lizell's
+  statusJson.php](https://github.com/lizell/php-nagios-json) does more or less the same thing as this script (I've not tested it), but returns nice, happy JSON output instead of ugly XML.

 License
 --------